ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ### TPM2 Heartbeat

-For TPM2, make sure that every requested PCR is sent within an \<tpm20-attestation\> no less frequently than once per heartbeat interval.
-This MAY be done with a single \<tpm20-attestation\> notification that includes all requested PCRs every heartbeat interval.
-This MAY be done with several \<tpm20-attestation\> notifications at different times during that heartbeat interval.
+For TPM 2.0, every requested PCR MUST be sent within an \<tpm20-attestation\> and no less frequently than once per heartbeat interval.
+This MAY be done with a single \<tpm20-attestation\> notification that includes all requested PCRs inside every heartbeat interval.
+This MAY be done with several \<tpm20-attestation\> notifications at different times during a heartbeat interval.

 ## YANG notifications placed on the \<attestation\> Event Stream